Saxon England: What if History?

 Duke William came with the blessing of the Pope and his rule helped to anchor England into the Catholic Church.
 If Harold had won we would have seen an easier separation from the Catholic Church, similar to the Scandinavians.
 This would have meant less persecution in England, and less destruction of the Church in England.

 England may never have conquered Ireland.
-It is unlikely that King Harold would have been able to quickly dominate the English system of rule to be able to take advantage of Ireland's weakness during the early Medieval period, and this would have led to the development of three equally matched states, Ireland, Scotland and England, who's main focus would have been territorial control of the minor islands rather than domination or survival.
+It is unlikely that King Harold would have been able to quickly dominate the English system of rule to be able to take advantage of Ireland's weakness during the early Medieval period, and this would have led to the development of three equally matched states, Ireland, Scotland and England, whose main focus would have been territorial control of the minor British islands rather than domination of each other or survival.

 Alternate history can be a fun past-time, but it is also educational.
 Looking into history and seeing all the what-if moments, and how a single action could have changed the entire world helps to understand how much fate or chance has in making the world we live in.